dome9/terraform-provider-dome9/website/docs/r/continuous_compliance_policy.html.markdown

 * `id` - Id of the compliance policy.

+## Limitation
+The order in which notifications are added to policies may appear differently in the Terraform configuration compared to the actual resource state.
+Terraform may continuously rearrange the order based on the state it retrieves, but this does not affect execution.

 ## Import

 The policy can be imported; use `<POLICY ID>` as the import ID.